-- 7. Applications for a school place may be: - (a) applications where the child is due to apply for an secondary school for the first time in the secondary 'admissions round' or. - (b) applications where the child is already of secondary school age, and is requesting a change of school an 'in-year' application.
+- 7. Applications for a school place may be: - (a) applications where the child is due to apply for an infant or primary school for the first time in the primary 'admissions round' or. - (b) applications where the child is already of school age, and is requesting a change of school an 'in-year' application.
 This may be for a number of reasons, including moving into, or across the Local Authority area.

-Paragraph 8 below applies to all applications for 7(a) as above, who are applying for a place at school in the secondary 'admissions round'.
+Paragraphs 8-10 below apply to all applications for 7(a) as above, who are applying for a place at school in the primary 'admissions round'.

-Paragraphs 9-11 below apply to all applications for 7(b) as above, who are applying for an 'in-year' transfer from one school to another.
+Paragraphs 11-13 below apply to all applications for 7(b) as above, who are applying for an 'in-year' transfer from one school to another.

+8. Pupils will start full time in the school year they turn five.
+All pupils will be offered the opportunity of a full time place from September 2014.

+The policy includes an option of 'deferred entry'.
+This means that parent/carers may secure a place at a school under the normal admission arrangements but choose to postpone their child's admission to the school until the start of the school term after a child turns five.
+Parent/carers will also be able to request a part-time place until the start of the term after the child turns five.
+It is a legal requirement that all children must enter formal full time education at the start of the term after their fifth birthday.

-- 8. If a school is oversubscribed, a waiting list will be held from when allocations have been made on the 1 March 2014 until 31 December 2014.
-A pupil's position on the list will be determined by the criteria set out in paragraph 4 and will reflect their current circumstances. - 9.
-For 'in-year' applications for a school place, the Local Authority will match the preferences of parent/carers to the availability of places in the schools requested.
+- 9. The admission of pupils to an infant or primary school is a completely separate process which is not related to nursery admissions.
+Attendance at a particular nursery class or early years provider does not give a pupil any priority within the admissions policy for admission to an infant or primary school, even if the school and nursery are located on the same premises or the nursery is run by the school itself. - 10.
+If a school is oversubscribed, a waiting list will be held from when allocations have been made on the 16 April 2014 until 31 December 2014.
+A pupil's position on the list will be determined by the criteria set out in paragraph 4 and will reflect their current circumstances.

-As the initial allocation of places has already taken place in the 'admissions round', there may be restricted availability of places at some schools.
-Places may not be available at a school for many reasons, including the year group or school having reached its maximum number of pupils, and current class organisation.

-10. If places are not available at a preferred school, the Local Authority may allocate a place at a suitable alternative school within a reasonable distance.
-Moving into a catchment area of a school does not guarantee the allocation of a school place, as this school may have no places available.

-No waiting lists are held for 'in-year' applications.

-11. The Local Authority may allocate places under it's Fair Access Protocol where the pupil is 'hard to place' due to their behaviour and/or attendance.
+- 11. For 'in-year' applications for a school place, the Local Authority will match the preferences of parent/carers to the availability of places in the schools requested. - As the initial allocation of places has already taken place in the 'admissions round', there may be restricted availability of places at some schools.
+Places may not be available at a school for many reasons, including the restrictions of infant class size legislation, the school having reached its maximum number of pupils, and current class organisation. - 12.
+If places are not available at a preferred school, the Local Authority may allocate a place at a suitable alternative school within a reasonable distance.
+Moving into a catchment area of a school does not guarantee the allocation of a school place, as this school may have no places available. - No waiting lists are held for 'in-year' applications. - 13.
+The Local Authority may allocate places under it's Fair Access Protocol where the pupil is 'hard to place' due to their behaviour and/or attendance.